microsoft/SATechnicalOnboarding/troubleshooting-guide.md

 ## You aren't sure if you have completed the Technical Onboarding

 Ensure that you have completed the [Onboarding Completion Form](https://forms.office.com/r/UnJgmjap4U).
-If you're sure that you've completed the form, your Student Ambassador Comumunity Program Manager (CPM) will contact you regardless of if you have accurately completed the technical onboarding process).
+If you're sure that you've completed the form, your Student Ambassador Comumunity Program Manager (CPM) will contact you regardless of if you have accurately completed the technical onboarding process.

 ## Your issue is something else or you're still stuck

-Create a post in the Technical Onboarding channel in the Student Ambassador Teams tenant that details the issue you are facing.
+[Open a GitHub Issue](https://github.com/microsoft/SATechnicalOnboarding/issues) that details the issue you are facing.

 - Make sure your post describes the issue clearly
-- Make sure you provide the steps taken to reach there (that is, what did you do)
+- Make sure you clearly define what you have already tried and the steps it took to get there
 - Make sure you provide relevant screenshots that describe the problem clearly